nanoporetech/ts-runtime-typecheck/README.md

 - ### InterfacePattern

   An alias for a [`Dictionary`](#dictionary) of [`TypeAssert`](#typeassert) functions.
 When used in conjunction with [`isStruct`](#isstruct) or [`asStruct`](#asstruct) they can  validate an `object` against the equivalent interface to the pattern.

+- ### StrictRequired

+  A variant of the inbuilt `Required<T>`, which is the opposite of `Optional<T>` in that it subtracts the type `undefined` from each member of the type `T`.
+StrictRequired varies in that it also subtracts the type `null` from each member.
+Ensuring that all members meet the constraint `NonNullable`.

+- ### StrictPartial

+  A variant of the `Partial<T>` inbuilt, and closely related to `FuzzyPartial`. `Partial` makes no guarantees about the members of the type `T`, as such they can be unions of `null`.
+This can introduce inconsistency for users of the type; expecting that members can be specified using either `null` or `undefined`, where only some can also use `null`. `StrictPartial` resolves this by specifying that no members of the type `T` can be `null`, ensuring a consistent interface.

+- ### FuzzyPartial

+  A variant of the `Partial<T>` inbuilt, and closely related to `StrictPartial`. `Partial` makes no guarantees about the members of the type `T`, as such they can be unions of `null`.
+This can introduce inconsistency for users of the type; expecting that members can be specified using either `null` or `undefined`, where only some can also use `null`. `FuzzyPartial` resolves this by specifying that all members of the type `T` can also be `null`, ensuring a consistent interface.

 ## Changelog